rschristopher/rschristopher.github.io/src/saving/sovereignty/level-5.md

 - [**Specter-DIY**](https://github.com/cryptoadvance/specter-diy): Open-source, DIY device using affordable hardware.
 Supports QR codes and air-gapped workflows but requires significant setup.
 Best for advanced users.

----

-## Conclusion

-An airgap quarantine delivers unmatched security for your Bitcoin, far surpassing the security of traditional banking systems with respect to custody of wealth.
+Regardless of which signing device you use, an airgap quarantine delivers unmatched security for your Bitcoin, far surpassing the security of traditional banking systems with respect to custody of wealth.
 By combining a Bitcoin full node, Tails OS transaction manager, and a strictly air-gapped signing process, you achieve ultimate sovereignty and privacy.